-Merry Christmas!
+Welcome home.

 We offer more than 100 areas of study for undergrads, as well as programs for adult undergrad, graduate, and seminary students.
 Enter a career or area of interest to find and compare majors, programs, certificates, and licenses.

-With over 100 majors and programs of study, dozens of student-led clubs, extracirricular activities and intramural sports, there is something at Bethel for you.
-Our community is informed by our academics and our faith and we think its our best feature.
-We hope you think so too.
+With more than 100 majors and programs of study, dozens of student-led clubs, extracurricular activities, and intramural sports, there's something at Bethel for you.
+Our community is informed by our intellect and our faith, and we think it's our best feature.
+We hope you think so, too.

 Our campuses are amazing places and we'd love to show them to you.
 Schedule your own visit or attend one of our campus visit events.